enowars/EnoEngine/README.md

 }

 interface ScoreboardInfoTeam {
-    id: number;                                 // The id of the team.
+    teamId: number;                             // The id of the team.
-    name: string;                               // The name of the team.
+    teamName: string;                           // The name of the team.
     logoUrl: string | null;                     // An URL with the team's logo, or null.
     countryCode: string | null;                 // The ISO 3166-1 alpha-2 country code (uppercase), or null.
 }